Caring for Live Crickets

 2. What should I put in the tub?

 Crickets are agoraphobic and need tight, dark places to hide.
-If they don’t have adequate harborage, will become stressed and sick.
+If they don’t have adequate harborage, they will become stressed and sick.
 The harborage must be made of non-toxic materials and should have a textured surface so it’s easy to climb.

 Use large cardboard egg flats or paper towel tubes as harborage.
 Stacking the egg flats vertically allows more frass (a.k.a. cricket poop) to fall to the ground.
 This keeps the harborage cleaner and reduces ammonia and bacterial buildup in the harborage.
 It also reduces your workload since you won’t need to replace the harborage as often.
 Do not use pine or strong-smelling plastics in your cricket container.